kanansnote/py-venn-diagram/README.md

-# Welcome to my Venn Diagram!
+# Welcome to My Venn Diagram!

 In this project, I'll try to create a solution by configuring this **diagram** for visualizing a career path with involving **MBTI Cognitive Functions**.